2013–14 PCB Women's Tri-Nation Series in Qatar

 The Pakistan Cricket Board (PCB) organized a Women's ODI tri-nation in Doha during January 2014 followed by a Women's T20I tri-nation series in the same month.
 The participating teams were Pakistan, South Africa and Ireland.
-Both tournaments were played in a round-robin format where each team faced other team twice and followed by a final.
+Both tournaments were played in a round-robin format where each team faced every other team twice, followed by a final.
 All the matches were played at West End Park International Cricket Stadium, Doha.